-We have an active and enthusiastic group of women who organise our fundraising events and come up with new ways of raising money for CRCC.
-This is an essential part of CRCC as the funds raised help keep our services running, as well as allowing us to develop new services to support survivors of sexual violence.
-The volunteers also help to raise awareness of CRCC’s services within the local community.
+We have an active and enthusiastic group of women who organise our fundraising events and come up with new ways of raising money for Cambridge Rape Crisis Centre.
+This is an essential part of our mission as the funds raised help keep our services running, as well as allowing us to develop new services to support survivors of sexual violence.
+The volunteers also help to raise awareness of our services within the local community.

 Our fundraising events range from stalls at community events, such as the Pink Festival or Mill Road Winter Fair, as well as larger events, such as zumbathons, ceilidhs and fire walks.
 We also have people who raise money for us individually, by running marathons, organising their own events, baking cakes for our stalls, or even donating goods for raffle prizes.
 Women can be as involved as they choose!

 A typical fundraising calendar might include the following events:

 - A ceilidh

 - Bag packing at a supermarket